 Best balls evil twin.
 Play an extra ball or 2 on every hole.
-Instead of counting the best score, you get on every hole you should count the worst score.
+Instead of counting the best score you get on every hole you should count the worst.
 This really does add an element of pressure to every shot.
-If you are still able to play to your handicap, then you deserve a pat on the back.
+If you are still able to get near to your handicap, then you deserve a pat on the back.

 So far the suggestions are still based on strokeplay.
-However, there are a number of different scoring methods you could use even when you play on your own.
+However, there are a number of different scoring methods you could use even when you are out on your own.

 Bogey (also known as Par)

 Another format that was popular in the UK although Stableford has now overtaken it I would guess.
 Again you could play scratch bogey golf although that would probably be best left to groups of low handicappers.

 Bogey is effectively you playing match-play against the course.
 Should you get a net birdie or better on a hole then you have won that hole so you will receive a plus (+).

 Should you achieve a nett par then you have halved that hole and would receive a zero (0).

 Net bogeys or worse mean a loss of that hole and therefore you get a minus (-).